Bachelor of Arts in Creative Writing

 Creative writing has a long history at Brandeis: taught since 1951, it has been a major in its own right since 2003.

 Unlike other creative writing programs, our workshops are taught solely by established writers.
 You will learn your craft from working writers who are widely published and also dedicated teachers.
 Our impressive roster of past visiting writers includes Alice Walker, John Irving and Saul Bellow.

-Our workshops are small—14 students maximum.
-And because they are open to all, you will work closely with a wonderfully diverse group of peers majoring in neuroscience, Judaic studies, African and Afro-American studies, fine arts, law, business, biology and other areas.
+Our workshops are small — 14 students maximum.
+And because they are open to all, you will work closely with a wonderfully diverse group of peers majoring in neuroscience, Judaic studies, African and African-American studies, fine arts, law, business, biology and other areas.

-As a creative writing major, you may take classes in related disciplines such as theater, comparative literature, African and Afro-American studies and philosophy.
+As a creative writing major, you may take classes in related disciplines such as theater, comparative literature, African and African-American studies and philosophy.

 You may also double major, as many of our students have, in disciplines as varied as math, biology, computer science, psychology and more.

 You may apply to write a senior creative writing honors thesis in fiction or poetry.
 The honors thesis is a year-long project that results in a full-length collection of stories, novella, or poetry collection.
 A semester-long honors project, which results in a shorter body of work, is also available.

 The Leonard Bernstein Festival of the Creative Arts sponsors student-run initiatives, such as writer/artist collaborations, installations and spoken-word performances.